SAMMISolutions/docs/doc_posts/_components/core.md

 - **Minimize to Tray** - when checked, SAMMI Core will minimize to tray instead of closing when you press X
 - **Auto restart SAMMI after crash** - when checked, SAMMI will re-open itself after a crash
 - **Automatically check for new updates** - when checked, SAMMI will let you know if there are updates available when you open SAMMI, with the option to not remind you for a few days
+- **Automatically send non crash error logs** - when checked, SAMMI will automatically submit any errors that occur while it is running that would normally lead to SAMMI crashing.
+Instead you get a yellow alert and can continue using SAMMI as normal.
+This is an experimental feature being currently used in some of SAMMI scripts.
 - **Automatically close variable wrapping** - when checked, SAMMI will automatically write the `$/` when you type `/$` with nothing to the right of the cursor
 - **Enable enhanced protection mode** - when checked, SAMMI will not be allowed to modify or delete files outside of the main SAMMI directory, nor any critical files inside its own directory.
 - **Open Local API Server** - whether you wish to open SAMMI's [Local API server]({{ "api/overview" | relative_url }})